 Can you imagine the Pope behind the bars?
 Now, in the beginning of the 21st century?
 If not, you’re certainly not alone.
 Many people can’t.
 It would be a fairly new thing in history.
 Though they were poisoned, stabbed with daggers and swords, some even kept locked in their rooms, popes don’t get arrested and put on trial.
 If yes, you are not alone as well.
 Atheist activists Christopher Hitchens and Richard Dawkins started a campaign to have the Pope arrested for the crimes against humanity when he visits the UK later this year.

-On one side there is something that is almost imaginable.
+On one side there is something that is almost unimaginable.
 On the other is the principle that almost everybody is equal in front of the law.
 Behind it all is, as always, dirty politics.

 So, what’s the history of all this?
 Not so long ago, back in the 80’s, there was an American priest that committed the clergy’s favourite crime: a sex offence against two boys.
-There is probably some less known message from God saying that sins like trump the commandment about false witnessing, so the Church did what it regularly does in those cases: it covered for the sick bastard.
+It seems that there is some less known message from God saying that sins like that trump the commandment about false witnessing, so the Church did what it regularly does in those cases: it covered for the sick bastard.
 The guy who did the dirty job of covering the pedophile in this case was Joseph Alois Ratzinger now known as Bendictus XVI, the Pope.
 And there is an official letter signed by him to make the case in the court.

 Great Britain would certainly like to avoid all the mess.
 There are millions of people around the globe that would feel very bad seeing their religious leader behind the bars.
 If you have ever seen the hysteria and fanaticism that follows the pope-mobil you know what I mean.
 By all means the establishment will try to lower the damage.